cakeforcat

 Intro

 If you had a chance to stumble upon my NixOS configuration repository on GitHub, you might have read deep enough to find holy-mother-of-scripts.fish.
 Every NixOS user has to write their own deployment script at some point and mine started ballooning pretty quickly.
-What is unique here is the way that nixos-rebuild is invoked and how that ties to the way I "kill" "channels" on my NixOs system
+The primary goal of course is to perform nixos-rebuild and track the config using git.
+You can then add extra stuff like committing only on a successful build, pushing, cleaning etc. It quickly becomes a NixOS update all-in-one solution.

 To the point